drorlab/GPCR-mining/README.md

     python -m gpcrmining.gpcrdb -n adrb1_human -id "5.45 5x461 6.24 6.27 6x50"

+To select defined parts of the receptor, use the option _-p_.

+    python -m gpcrmining.gpcrdb -n adrb1_human -p "N-term TM7 ICL2"

-If sequential and generic options are provided, only residues that fulfill both conditions will be printed.
+If several selection flags are provided, only residues that fulfill all conditions will be printed.
 For example,

     python -m gpcrmining.gpcrdb -n adrb1_human -id "5.45 5x461 6.24 6.27 6x50" -rn "230 231 232 233 313 339"